-Why Is Water Dripping from My Vents?
+Why Is Water Dripping From My HVAC Vents?

 Condensate Drain Problems

-The condensate drain system collects water removed from the air during the cooling process, and disposes of it into a drain.
+The condensate drain system collects water removed from the air during the cooling process and disposes of it into a drain.
 If the drip tray is leaking or the condensate drain is clogged with algae, dirt, or minerals, water will leak from the system.

 To solve the problem yourself, clean the drip tray and check for leaks.
 Unclog the condensate drain line using a mixture baking of soda and vinegar or a stiff wire.